Geometry of $K$-trivial Moishezon manifolds : decomposition theorem and holomorphic geometric structures: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to Fr\'ed\'eric Campana for very helpful comments and, in particular, for his suggestion to use Theorem 4.9 of \cite{CP} in the proof of Proposition~\ref{prepop}.
 The authors thank also Uri Bader, St\'ephane Druel, Hsueh-Yung Lin, Laurent Meersseman, Mihnea Popa and Valentino Tosatti for very helpful discussions.
+We thank the referee for his meticulous reading of the manuscript and for his many suggestions to improve the presentation.

 The first and third named authors thank ICTS Bangalore and IISc Bangalore for hospitality.
 The third-named author wishes to thank T.I.F.R.
 Mumbai for hospitality.
 This work has been supported by the French government through the UCAJEDI Investments in the Future project managed by the National Research Agency (ANR) with the reference number ANR2152IDEX201.
-The first-named author is partially supported by a J. C. Bose Fellowship.
+The first-named author is partially supported by a J. C. Bose Fellowship (JBR/2023/000003).
 The second and fourth-named authors acknowledge the support of the French Agence Nationale de la Recherche (ANR) under reference ANR-21-CE40-0010.
+The second-named author wishes to thank the Institut Universitaire de France for providing excellent working condition.